textileio/papers/draft.md

 Threads change the relationship between a user, their data, and the services they connect with that data.
-The nested, or multi-layered, encryption combined with powerful ACL capabilities create new opportunities to build distributed services, or Bots, in the network of IPFS Peers.
-Based on the Replica Key now available in Threads, Bots can relay, replicate, or store data that is synchronized via real-time updates in a *trust-less*, partially trusted, or fully-trusted way.
+The nested, or multi-layered, encryption combined with powerful ACL capabilities create new opportunities to build distributed services, or bots, in the network of IPFS Peers.
+Based on the Service Key now available in Threads, Services such as the [Textile Hub](https://docs.textile.io) can be built to help relay, replicate, and store data for database users.

+This will be a powerful framework to build Services such as bots that is synchronize data via real-time updates in a *trust-less*, partially trusted, or fully-trusted way.
 Bots can additionally enhance the IPFS network by providing a framework to build and deploy many new kinds of services available over HTTP or P2P.
 Services could include simple data archival, caching and republishing, translation, data conversion, and more.
 Advanced examples could include payment, re-encryption, or bridges to Web 2.0 services to offer decentralized access to Web 2.0.

 Appendix
 ========